ahgraber/AIMLbling-about/content/blog/typos-part-3/index.md

 difference can be attributed to Llama 3's much larger tokenizer vocabulary, and how much of it is due to Llama 3's significantly better performance in general.

-Finally, it is important to note that the typo incidence must be higher than normal to have a measureable negative effect on semantic similarity tasks.
+Finally, it is important to note that the typo incidence must be higher than normal to have a measurable negative effect on semantic similarity tasks.
 I would estimate it to be unusual to have more than 15% of the words in a given passage have typos.
 The experimental results at 15% typo occurrence demonstrate a cosine similarity of 0.9 or better -- not identical, but still quite close in embedding space!

 ## Bonus: Can LLMs Heal Typos?

 A question I had going into this experiment was whether it made sense to have a spelling (and or grammar) check between the user and the model to ensure the model receives the cleanest input possible.
 What if the language model itself can fix the typos?

 ### Design